kimlegeno/Kakao-Clone-2021-squid-talk/README.md

 # Kakao clone 2021 squid game

-Css got so mucg better!
+Html & Css are so much fun!